JuborajSujon/meal-master-client/README.md

 ### Intregated MongoDB Database:

 Our website is integrated with MongoDB database for seamless data storage and retrieval.

+### Seamless Contact Form:

+Integrate EmailJS with React to create a seamless contact form.
+With EmailJS, you can send emails directly from the client-side, streamlining our email workflow and making it easier for our users to get in touch.

 ### Responsive Design: